Medication and Recovery

-Medication is often the first and sometimes the only treatment many people receive – usually in the form of tranquilizers and/or antidepressants.
-I’m not qualified to give advice or recommendations; I can only speak about my personal experiences and opinion.
-Everyone has to make their own decisions in consultation with their doctor.
+Medication is often the first and sometimes the only treatment many people receive—usually in the form of tranquilizers and/or antidepressants.
+I’m not qualified to give advice or recommendations; I can only speak about my personal experiences and opinions.
+Everyone must make their own decisions in consultation with their doctor.

 My Experience

 I took both tranquilizers and antidepressants at various times during my suffering.
-I did not do well with antidepressants – they gave me severe side effects and I did not like the long term commitment to taking them, or the potential difficulties coming off.
+Antidepressants gave me severe side effects, and I did not like the long-term commitment to taking them, or the potential difficulties coming off.
 I am sure they help many people, but they were not for me.

-I did take benzodiazepines regularly for many years.
-These “took the edge off” my anxiety, allowing me to function, though there was still a cost in terms of loss of memory, loss of focus, and loss of full enjoyment of life.
+I took benzodiazepines regularly however for many years.
+These “took the edge off” my anxiety, allowing me to function.
+Though there was still a cost in terms of memory loss, loss of focus, and loss of full enjoyment of life.
 They dulled my anxiety, but dulled every other emotion too, including joy.

 While “benzos” allowed me to function, I really wanted to be off them.
 I took them because they helped me cope, but I knew they were not a cure.